Min1600/E-Commerce-Data/README.md

-# Olist E-Commerce Salesc and Performance Analysis (2016-2018)
+# Olist E-Commerce Sales and Performance Analysis (2016-2018)

 ## Background and Overview